What Is the Health Insurance Marketplace?

 Open Enrollment

-The annual Open Enrollment Period typically runs from November 1 through January 15.
+The annual Open Enrollment Period runs from November 1 through January 15.
 During this time, anyone can enroll in a Marketplace plan or change their existing plan.
-If you enroll by December 15, your coverage begins January 1.

 Special Enrollment Periods